Stephen Kalong Ningkan

-Stephen Kalong Ningkan (20 August 1920 – 31 March 1997) was a Malaysian politician who served as the first Chief Minister of Sarawak from 1963 to 1966.
+Stephen Kalong Ningkan (20 August 1920 – 31 March 1997) was a Malaysian politician who served as the first Chief Minister of Sarawak and first ethnic Iban to hold this position from 1963 until his removal from office in 1966.

 Early life and education

 Stephen Kalong Ningkan was born on 20 August 1920 in Betong, which was administered under the Second Division of Sarawak (later known as Simanggang Division).

-Ningkan was of mixed Iban and Chinese parentage, and his Chinese name was Mok Teck Boon.
-Ningkan's step-grandfather, Mok Ban Seng, was born in Foshan, Guangdong, China in 1870.
-Mok adopted Ningkan.
-At six years old, he took Ningkan to China for several years so that Ningkan could learn the culture and way of life there.
-He died on October 20, 1963, aged 93, a few months after Ningkan took office as chief minister.

 Ningkan was a student at St. Augustine's school.
 After Ningkan completed his education, he worked as a rubber fund clerk from 1938 to 1939.
 He resigned from his job to join the Sarawak Constabulary from 1940 to 1946.
 He was a police constable in the year 1942.
 In 1944, he joined the Services Reconnaissance Department (SRD), an underground movement based in Jesselton (present day Kota Kinabalu).
 He became a teacher at his former school in Betong from 1947 to 1950.

-Ningkan then worked at a Shell Company hospital in Kuala Belait, Brunei from 1950 to 1961.
+Ningkan then worked at a Shell hospital in Kuala Belait, Brunei from 1950 to 1961.
 He also took up law via correspondence from Regent Institute and Metropolitan College at St Albans, London, respectively.
 At the hospital, he was the chairman of the Shell Dayak Club.
 He became the founder and president of the Brunei Dayak Association in 1958.

 Ningkan's mother, Kuni anak Karong (born 1898), died of stomach complications on 14 June 1969, at the age of 71.